Logical Volume partitioning

 Resizing a volume

-We recommend using a live ISO to resize partitions.
-Although increasing the partition size of the running system can be done without error, decreasing the size of a partition cannot.
+We recommend using a live ISO to resize a LV.
+Although increasing the LV size of the running system can be done without error, decreasing the size of a LV cannot.
 Anomalies can lead to data loss, especially if the / (root) or /home directories are affected.

 Example of an enlargement

-A partition is to be enlarged from 300GB to 500GB:
+The LV spock is to be enlarged from 300GB to 500GB.

 umount /media/spock/